Competency-Based Learning Pathways

 - Conducted statewide needs assessment surveys to validate competencies

-- Published pathways in LMS using H5P interactive objects, and structured progression with digital credential badges upon completion
+- Published pathways in LMS using H5P interactive overviews, digital badges, and structured progression

 Results